 It’s really all about when you get a piece of material that’s fantastic, the characters are fantastic, and things like that make you very adamant.
 What makes good things?
 Bad, good ideas.
 Bad, good characters.
 Whatever seems amazing is going to make for something good.
 I don’t know what genre that will be, but it can be any kind of story.

-Similar to your other films, there’s a very kindhearted treatment to the characters.
-Is that something you always set out to do?
+Similar to your other films, there’s a very kindhearted look at these characters.
+Are you naturally empathetic?

 I always say that I think humor is the most important thing to me.
 I feel it in all the dimensions of what “heartfelt” means, you know?
 That means dark and that means light.
 That’s why these people, I find them… they have to be raw, but it has to be real and also have some kind of love in them.
 For better or worse, you have to love them, in someway.
 I love Dicky.
 I love Micky.
 I love the sisters.
 You have to love these people.
 Fortunately, when I met them I got a really good feeling about them.